Colin Noble (racing driver)

-Colin James Noble (born 28 July 1996) is a British racing driver from Scotland who currently competes in the 2025 Le Mans Cup for Nielsen Racing.
+Colin James Noble (born 28 July 1996) is a British racing driver from Scotland who currently competes in the Le Mans Cup for Vector Sport RLR.

 A long-time Nielsen Racing stalwart, Noble has won several titles in LMP3 competition: in the Asian Le Mans Series, Le Mans Cup and British LMP3 Cup.
 He is also an LMP2 podium finisher in the European Le Mans Series.

 Personal life

 Noble is the son of former racing driver Colin Robert Foulis Noble, who is also the director of the family-run A.F.
 Noble & Son dealership, founded by Colin's great-grandfather Alex F. Noble in 1932.